cockroachdb/docs/_includes/common/ui/statements-page.md

 Statement Time | Average [planning and execution time]({{ link_prefix }}architecture/sql-layer.html#sql-parser-planner-executor) of statements with this statement fingerprint within the last hour. <br><br>The gray bar indicates the mean latency.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
 Contention | Average time statements with this fingerprint were [in contention]({{ link_prefix }}performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other transactions within the last hour. <br><br>The gray bar indicates mean contention time.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
 Max Memory | Maximum memory used by a statement with this fingerprint at any time during its execution within the last hour. <br><br>The gray bar indicates the average max memory usage.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
-Network | Amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) (e.g., between regions and nodes) for statements with this fingerprint within the last hour. <br><br>If this value is 0, the statement was executed on a single node. <br><br>The gray bar indicates the mean number of bytes sent over the network.
+Network | Amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) for statements with this fingerprint within the last hour. <br><br>If this value is 0, the statement was executed on a single node. <br><br>The gray bar indicates the mean number of bytes sent over the network.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
 Retries | Cumulative number of [retries]({{ link_prefix }}transactions.html#transaction-retries) of statements with this fingerprint within the last hour.
 % of All Runtime  | How much time this statement fingerprint took to execute compared to all other statements that were executed within the time period.
 It is expressed as a percentage.
 The runtime is the mean execution latency multiplied by the execution count.
-Regions/Nodes | The regions and nodes on which statements with this fingerprint executed.
+Regions/Nodes | The regions and nodes on which statements with this fingerprint executed. <br><br>**Regions/Nodes** are not visible for {{ site.data.products.serverless }} clusters.
 Diagnostics | Activate and download [diagnostics](#diagnostics) for this fingerprint.
 To activate, click the **Activate** button.
 The column displays the status of diagnostics collection (`WAITING`, `READY`, OR `ERROR`).
 When the status is `READY`, click **Download bundle** to download the most recent diagnostics bundle. <br><br>Statements are periodically cleared from the Statements page based on the start time.
 To access the full history of diagnostics for the fingerprint, see the [Diagnostics](#diagnostics) section of the Statement Details page. <br><br>**Diagnostics** is not enabled for {{ site.data.products.serverless }} clusters.

 ## Statement Details page